 In some ways, using the DualSense is like sitting on a plush sofa at a nice hotel — it’s initially comfortable but lacks the familiarity of your regular spot.
 And that makes the controller a tad difficult to get on with over extended gaming sessions.

 This became clear to me when playing Hitman 3.
 This final instalment in the rebooted Hitman trilogy is stuffed with excellent environmental and level design — so much so that I spend a disproportionate amount of time poking around in missions area rather than assassinating targets in creative ways.

 But while I can play an open-world game like Red Dead Redemption 2 on an Xbox Wireless Controller for hours on end, after a lengthy Hitman 3 mission on the PS5, I didn't feel like pressing on.
 I attribute that to the DualSense controller being a little tricky to get comfortable with, not the game.

 Maybe I need more time with the controller.
 After all, the PS5 is only three months old.
-And without a huge amount of true exclusive games to play at this stage, I’ve been bouncing between it and various other gaming platforms.
+And without a huge amount of true exclusive games to play at this stage, or PS5 indie games, I’ve been bouncing between it and various other gaming platforms.

 Hampered by haptics